 With that in mind, here are our top 5 benefits of cemetery software for effective plot management:

 #1 Ensuring long-term viability

-Like any organisation, cemeteries need to plan for the future.
+Like any organization, cemeteries need to plan for the future.
 Cemetery management software, with powerful reporting tools can provide data-driven insights into burial trends, occupancy types, preferences and rates of sale.
 These insights can help cemetery managers to remove guess work from implementing effective plot management strategies.

 One way to make informed decisions about the future is having the ability to accurately forecast the rate at which you are running out of space.
 Cemetery software can provide live inventory updates, with reports that show run rates and clear sales comparisons by time period providing the insights needed to more accurately plan for the future.

-#2 Space optimisation
+#2 Space optimization

 Related to our first benefit, effective plot management is vital for cemeteries facing the very real and present challenge of running out of space, combined with limited land resources.